shujuuu/public/learn_more.md

 ### Playlists

-Playlists, like the one you are in now, are step by step flows of Units, README files, Videos and/or Links that can give you a structured approach on how to explore the repo.
+Playlists, like the one you are in now, are step by step flows of Docs, Exercises, README files, Videos and/or Links that can give you a structured approach on how to explore the repo.

 </br></br>
 ![](https://github.com/swimmio/public/blob/master/screenshots/playlist.png?raw=true)
 </br></br></br>